entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 - AWS account
 - kubectl

-## Create and Connect the EKS Cluster
+## Create and Connect to the EKS Cluster
 These steps use the AWS console to create the cluster.
 Experienced AWS users may choose to use the equivalent CLI commands.

 ### Configure an Identity and Access Management (IAM) Role
 1. [Login to AWS](http://console.aws.amazon.com/) as a non-`super admin` user
    - It is not recommended to use a `super admin` account since clusters created that way may have restrictions that complicate your installation.
-   - The user account needs access to EKS and the minimum permissions to create a cluster.
+   - The user account needs access to EKS and the minimum permissions to create a cluster including the ability to view/update Addons for the cluster.
 You may need additional policies for Amazon Route 53 or other services, depending on your configuration.

-2. Create an IAM role for the cluster so that AWS can provision assets
+2. Create an IAM role for the cluster so that EKS can provision assets
    1. From Services, `IAM` → `Create Role`
    2. Select `AWS Service` for the type of trusted entity
    3. Click `EKS` from the `Use cases`